MerlinKodo/clash-rev/README.md

 Taking Windows platform as an example, navigate to the `resources/static/files/win/x64` directory under the installation directory of CFW.
 Rename the binary file you downloaded for your system to `clash-win64.exe`, then replace the file with the same name, and restart CFW.

+After replacing the binary file, service mode will be unavailable.
 If you need to use TUN mode, please run CFW as an administrator.

 ### Clash Verge